Mikedan37/Mikedan37/README.md

 ## About Me

 I'm a full-stack platform engineer building secure-by-default solutions from hardware to cloud.
-My experience spans App Attest tooling at Apple, custom USB-MIDI firmware, encrypted mail clients, and Swift-native databases.
+Experienced with App Attest APIs and DeviceCheck framework from professional work, custom USB-MIDI firmware, encrypted mail clients, and Swift-native databases.

 **Currently focused on:** Secure developer tools, Apple platform infrastructure, and embedded products.